ProNibs/capstone/README.md

 - Harbor
 - Containers for the moisture farm were made and pushed to Harbor
 - Moisture farm apps were deployed in k8s

+Navigate to https://dashboard.web.127.0.0.1.nip.io and you'll see it all working :)